PRE-BIRTH PARENTAGE ORDERS

 - Unmarried heterosexual couple using own egg and own sperm: Yes, Wyoming law provides that there shall be no discrimination based on marital status.
 In practice, it may be easier to get a court order if the intended parents are married.

 - Unmarried heterosexual couple using an egg donor or sperm donor: Yes, theoretically, but easier if married.

-- Same-sex couple using an egg donor or sperm donor: Questionable.
-To date, can get an order for the bio dad, but not both dads.
+- Same-sex couple using an egg donor or sperm donor: Yes (and easier if married).

 - Single parent using own egg or sperm: Yes